What Causes Hearing Loss?

 It is likely that your hearing gradually deteriorated over time, so you should not expect your hearing aids to immediately return your hearing to normal.
-Time and patience is needed to use hearing aids successfully.
+Time and patience are needed to use hearing aids successfully.
 It is important to tell your audiologist about any problems you are experiencing so appropriate adjustments can be made.

 - Surgery to remove benign or malignant tumors or correct bone- or nerve-related problems.

-If you experience sudden or prolonged hearing loss with dizziness, fever or pain, please contact our office right away and schedule an appointment with one of our otolaryngologists.
+If you experience a sudden or prolonged hearing loss with dizziness, fever or pain, please contact our office right away.
 We'll conduct a physical examination as well as a hearing test to determine the type and severity of your hearing loss.
 Call us today at (610) 691-2552 if you are in the Allentown area!